Stress and IBS: Finding Balance Between the Gut and BrainPublished on Thursday, April 21, 2022 by

 So what can we do?
 First, identify what your personal stresses are.
 Consider keeping a journal to track the ins and outs of your day, your diet, and your mental health.
 It might take weeks or even months, but it is really helpful to have something to point to and figure out what your triggers are.

 As your journal comes together, you might just realize this big secret - it’s not always about the food!

 As important as nutrition is, there are other things to consider and ways to combat stress:

 - Deep breathing, meditation, yoga practice.
 Take a few deep breaths before each meal to calm yourself down and prepare for a meal.
 Deep breathing takes practice and is incredibly beneficial.

 - Chew your food!
 Chewing enough to make your food the consistency of applesauce before swallowing has been shown to improve digestion and nutrient absorption

 - Stay hydrated.
 Current dietary guidelines recommend between 1.5-3L daily.
-Especially water, herbal tea and other non-caffeinated beverages.
+Especially water, herbal tea, and other non-caffeinated beverages.

 - Daily movement.
-Not only is this good for lowering stress levels and mental health, but movement also aids in digestion.
+Not only is this good for lowering stress levels and mental health, but the movement also aids in digestion.
 Go for walks, take an easy bike ride, or try practicing yoga.

 - Positive self-talk.
 Give yourself grace and reframe the way you think and talk about yourself and your body.
-Instead of comments like “my body is a mess” try “my body is healing”.
+Instead of comments like “my body is a mess” try, “my body is healing”.
 Just like we tell our kids, “It’s not that you can’t do it.
 You can’t do it, yet.”

-Eliminating stress altogether is unlikely, but with good nutrition and stress relieving practices in place, we can help to reduce stress with IBS.
+Eliminating stress altogether is unlikely, but with good nutrition and stress-relieving practices in place, we can help to reduce stress with IBS.